Holidaying In An EV – Our Guide For A UK Winter Road Trip

 Charging the Performance Model 3 from 10 to 80% on a 200kW rapid charger will take a mere 23 minutes.

-Down one place from last year, the Kia e-Niro is a comfortable family SUV.
+Falling out of the list and being replaced by the Kia Sportage at the top spot, the Kia e-Niro remains a comfortable family SUV.
 The 39kWh model has a range of 180 miles, whilst the 64kWh model manages 282 miles.
 The latter can charge from 10-80% in 44 minutes on a 77kW charger.

 Features include adequate legroom and headroom, adaptive cruise control, Android Auto and Apple CarPlay connectivity, and wireless phone charging.
 Also of note is the Energy Consumption page, which highlights how much energy has been used by driving, consumption by the lights and climate control.

-Three battery sizes are available for the VW ID.3, which proved popular again in 2022 with 9,832.
+A different VW (the VW Golf) features in the top 10 best-selling EVs list in 2024, but the ID.3 still holds its own.
+Three battery sizes are available for the VW ID.3, which proved popular with buyers.
 The smallest battery is 45kWh, followed by the 58kWh with around 260 miles of range, and the 77kWh with a range of 338 miles.

 Unlike other models, the ID.3 does not have a petrol or diesel equivalent.
 It is described as ‘reasonably priced, practical and good to drive’, with a neat interior given almost all controls including navigation, climate control, and audio are contained within the dashboard’s touchscreen display.